-Our strong relationships with parents supports the children to achieve and make the best progress they can.
+Our strong relationships with parents support the children to achieve and make the best progress they can.

 Teachers are always willing to discuss ways to improve your child's progress and emotional well being.